groucho75/alo-easymail/readme.txt

 == Changelog ==

 = 2.9.8 =
+* Added: 2 text options for subscription page: "click to unsubscribe" and "subscription deleted" messages
 * Added: a filter for recipient number in newsletter report
 * Added: a couple of sample functions in attachment mu-plugins
 * Updated: move the "preview in newsletter theme" button inside theme metabox